hotwired-laravel/turbo-laravel/docs/turbo-streams.md

 @endif
 ```

-Similar to the `<x-turbo-frame>` Blade component, there's also a `<x-turbo-stream>` Blade component that can simplify things quite a bit.
-It has the same convention of figureing out the DOM ID of the target when you're passing a model instance or an array as the `<x-turbo-frame>` component applied to the `target` attribute here.
+Similar to the `<x-turbo-frame>` Blade component, there's also a `<x-turbo-stream>` Blade component that can simplify things a bit.
+It has the same convention of figureing out the DOM ID when you're passing a model instance or an array as the `<x-turbo-frame>` component applied to the `target` attribute.
 When using the component version, there's also no need to specify the template wrapper for the Turbo Stream tag, as that will be added by the component itself.
 So, the same example would look something like this:

 ```blade
 @include('layouts.turbo.flash_stream')